-The preferred deadline for applications is November 1.
+The preferred deadline for applications is October 1.
 The final deadline for applications is January 15.
 The deadline for Creighton undergraduate students is October 1.
 Personal interviews are required in the admission process.
 Qualified applicants will be notified if they are selected for an interview.
 Applicants are encouraged to apply early.
 Qualified applicants are invited to interview on a first-come, first-served basis.
 Once interview seats and entering class seats are filled, the Admission Committee will no longer consider remaining applicants.
+Please see our website for the most current deadlines https://www.creighton.edu/pharmacy-ot-pt/physical-therapy/admissions.

 To apply for admission, students must submit the following: